us-irs/va416xx-rs/README.md

 Vorago VA416xx Rust Support
 =========

-This crate collection provided support to write Rust applications for the VA416XX family of devices.
+This crate collection provides support to write Rust applications for the VA416XX family of devices.

 ## List of crates